Twilight on the Trail

-Twilight on the Trail is a 1941 American western film directed by Howard Bretherton, written by J. Benton Cheney, Ellen Corby and Cecile Kramer, and starring William Boyd, Andy Clyde, Brad King, Wanda McKay, Jack Rockwell, Norman Willis and Robert Kent.
+Twilight on the Trail is a 1941 American Western film directed by Howard Bretherton, written by J. Benton Cheney, Ellen Corby and Cecile Kramer, and starring William Boyd, Andy Clyde, Brad King, Wanda McKay, Jack Rockwell, Norman Willis and Robert Kent.
 It was released on September 29, 1941, by Paramount Pictures.

+Plot

+Hoppy, California, and Johnny are undercover detectives that break up a cattle rustling ring.
+Wanda McKay plays Lucy Brent.
+Johnny sings “Twilight on the Trail”.